-Business entities in Nepal
+Business entities in Nepal in 2021

 Healy Consultants will assist our Clients with Nepal business setup after advising them on the optimum corporate structure.
 There are several ways of doing business in Nepal, the most common being the setting up of a limited liability company.
 Foreign entrepreneurs may also opt to set up a public limited company, a branch office or a representative office.